-Most of your work on the cartographic studio (your individual GIS project) will be asynchronous as well, although you are encouraged to contact the instructor for 1:1 (online) meetings whenever you run into a problem.
+Most of your work on the cartographic studio (your individual GIS project) will be asynchronous, although you are encouraged to contact the instructor for 1:1 (online) meetings whenever you run into a problem.

-In consequence, you should reserve on your personal calendar the official time slots on Tuesday and Friday morning to always be ready for logging into BlackBoard for a synchronous (live) session.
+In consequence, if you opt for the remote version of this course, then you should reserve on your personal calendar the official time slots on Tuesday and Friday morning to always be ready for logging into BlackBoard for a synchronous (live) session.
 Not every Tu/Fr will be live and sometimes, it will be just for a lecture or a lab rather than both.
-Also, as of the time of writing, it is impossible to forecast whether a particular Tuesday or Friday session will be live; this is the first time that we are forced to offer GTECH 201 fully online and your professor will play it by ear how we are progressing through the material.
+Also, as of the time of writing, it is impossible to forecast whether a particular Tuesday or Friday session will be live; your professor will play it by ear how we are progressing through the material.
 The provisional schedule at the end of this syllabus is therefore tentative and subject to change (which will always be announced on our GTECH 201 BlackBoard homepage.

 Our synchronous sessions will be conducted via BlackBoard Collaborate.
 In addition, there is the expectation that you will meet both in small groups and with your instructor at pre-arranged times and engage on an almost daily basis with your peers using the BlackBoard Discussion Board.
-Your peer meeting may (according your internal group agreements) use other electronic tools such as the free but very useful Itisi.
+Your peer meeting may (according your internal group agreements) use other electronic tools such as the ubiquitous Zoom (you can get a CUNY license for free) or the already free Jitsi.
 However, all official communication will be either via email or through BlackBoard.
 You are required to check the BlackBoard course site on a daily basis.
 All changes to the syllabus will be announced on the course home page.
 All lecture, lab and reading materials are accessible through BlackBoard, and this is also the place where you upload your assignments to.
 Your exams and assignments will be graded based on what you have uploaded to BlackBoard and this is where you will find your grades and may access course statistics that help you to assess your standing at any given time.